-Parents of Toddlers and Primary aged children walk their child to their classroom and sign them in on the sheet posted by the door.
-The teacher and/or assistant will greet the child and welcome them into the classroom.
+By law, parents of toddlers and primary aged children must walk their child to the classroom.
+The teacher and/or assistant will greet the child before entering the classroom.

 Please close all gates every time you enter or leave the school.